austinkregel/nova-failed-jobs-tool/README.md

 ## Usage

-Click on the "Failed Jobs Log" menu item in your Nova app to see the tool provided by this package.
+Click on the "Failed Job Manager" menu item in your Nova app to see the tool provided by this package.

 ## Contributing